 “We decided to test the waters with a fish market by participating in several farmers’ markets in Jersey City,” Tony, a resident of Jersey City since 2014, tells Hoboken Girl.
 “After receiving so much love and support from our customers, we realized that our dream of being small business owners was possible.”

-Tony brings his years’ worth of expertise working in the seafood industry and cooking in local kitchens to the soon-to-come Scale Fish Market.
-His specialties include crab cakes, salmon burgers, soups, chowders, salads, and dips, all of which will be part of the seasonal menu offered at the store.
+Tony brings his years’ worth of expertise working in the seafood industry and cooking in local kitchens to Scale Fish Market.
+His specialties include crab cakes, salmon burgers, soups, chowders, salads, and dips, all are part of the seasonal menu offered at the store.

 ^ The owners posing in front of the new location